maxmandia/autocomplete/readme.md

 ## How It Works

 Autocomplete uses LLMs like GPT-4o (recommended) or Groq (llama3-8b-8192) to complete the next part of a user's sentence.
-Autocomplete uses the existing sentance and the current URL as context for the results.
+Autocomplete uses the existing sentence and the current URL as context for the results.

 ## Quickstart